Jefftree/Course-Notes/f15/econ101.md

 Larger the plant, greater is the output at which ATC is at a minimum

-Long-run average cost curve: Lowest ATC for each output level.
+**Long-run average cost curve**: Lowest ATC for each output level.
 Take multiple ATC graphs, find lowest point, connect the dots

-Economies of scale: Firm's technology that lead to falling long-run average cost as output increases
+**Economies of scale**: Firm's technology that lead to falling long-run average cost as output increases

-Diseconomies of scale: Firm's technology that lead to rising long-run average cost as output increases
+**Diseconomies of scale**: Firm's technology that lead to rising long-run average cost as output increases

-Constant returns to scale: Firm's technology that lead to constant long-run average cost as output increases.
+**Constant returns to scale**: Firm's technology that lead to constant long-run average cost as output increases.

 An ATC graph could have economies of scale for certain intervals and then diseconomies of scale for other intervals

-Minimum efficient scale: Smallest quantity of output at which the long-run average cost reaches its lowest level.
+**Minimum efficient scale**: Smallest quantity of output at which the long-run average cost reaches its lowest level.
 Point in which economies of scale becomes diseconomies of scale